Hendon Brewery

 The Brewery was destroyed by fire on 29 August 1878, and was reopened the following year, having been completely rebuilt by J P Dunne of Church Lane, Hendon from the insurance money.
 In 1892 and 1893 the brewery expanded to twice its size and included property over the road on the Kingsbury side of the Edgware Road.
 The new site was fitted with a brand new “trim little” steam engine, and ably assisted by his manager of 20 years, Mr H Woolley, Hendon Brewery was now brewing several hundred barrels of beer a week, and distributing it throughout Middlesex and Hertfordshire.
 It was said to taste not unlike Burton Ale.

-Compressed Canadian hay, which was stored in the loft, caught light early on the morning of 15 March 1894 and the brewery burned down for a second time.
+The brewery burned down for a second time on 16 March 1894, having caught light early in the morning.
+The fire was discovered between five and six o'clock and fire engines which arrived from Hendon and Edgware were unable to control it.
+Over three hours, the fire gutted the building causing damages estimated at £10,000, but the attached store that included £1,500 worth of beer was saved.

 Crooke had gambled on the expansion with the money for the insurance; he was unable to provide the capital to rebuild the brewery again.
 Forced to sell his interest the following year to Messrs Michell and Aldous for £83,000, he moved to Twickenham where he died in 1902, his will broken.
 Messrs Michell and Aldous continued at Hendon until 1920 when the site was sold to Truman's Brewery.